marq24/ha-waterkotte-the-fork/README.md

 Use the following steps for a manual configuration by adding the custom integration using the web interface and follow instruction on screen:

 - Go to `Configuration -> Integrations` and add "Waterkotte" integration
-- Provide display name for the device, and it's address (hostname or IP)
+- Provide the IP address (or hostname) of your Waterkotte Heatpump web server
+- Select the Interface-Type of your Waterkotte (when you need to provide the user & password 'waterkotte' to login via your app/browser, then select `EcoTouch Mode`)
 - Select the number of TAGs that can be fetched in a single call to your device (older devices might need to adjust this value - for my in 2022 installed Waterkotte 75 is totally fine)
 - Provide area where the heatpump is located